simonh1000/ftp-deploy/README.md

 A Node.js package to help with deploying code.
 Ftp a folder from your local disk to a remote ftp destination.
 Does not delete from destination directory.

-Version 2.0.0 is an almost complete re-write to use promises and [promise-ftp](https://github.com/realtymaps/promise-ftp) instead of jsftp.
-The one breaking change is listed in the notes of Usage section.

 ## Installation

 ```js